 Introduction

-Using the World Health Organization (WHO) data compiled by Kumar Rajarshi, Deeksha Russell, and Duan Wang, we developed three different models:
+Using the World Health Organization (WHO) data compiled by Kumar Rajarshi, Deeksha Russell, and Duan Wang, we developed three models with three different goals:

 The first model was designed to be easily interpreted using linear regression.

 The second model was designed to be used as a predictive tool using linear regression.